2023 Planet Comicon Kansas City Cosplay Contest

 Classes

-This class is for anyone who has never won a major award before at any other convention50% of your costume must be made by the contestant(s).
+This class is for anyone who has never won a major award before at any other convention.
+50% of the costume must be made by the contestant(s).

 This is the class for anyone who has won 1-2 major awards at any convention.
 60% of the costume must be made by the contestant(s).

-If you have won 3 or more major awards in a cosplay contest, if you have taken best in show at any cosplay contest of similar or larger size to PCKC, or if you make or sell cosplay costumes professionally, please enter this class.
-75% of the costume must be made by the contestant.
+If you have won 3 or more major awards in a cosplay contest, if you have taken Best in Show at any cosplay contest of similar or larger size to PCKC, or if you make or sell cosplay costumes professionally, please enter this class.
+75% of the costume must be made by the contestant(s).

 Categories

 Category delineations allow for recognition of all media used in cosplay.
-All categories are judged equally and all are eligible for best in show.
+All categories are judged equally and all are eligible for Best in Show prizes, provided all other parameters are met.
 This is a way for PCKC to recognize the diversity of skills represented across the community.
-Contestants may enter one of four different categories.
+Contestants may enter one of four categories.

 Needlework: For costumes created predominantly by sewing, embroidery, and fabricraft.
 Sewn leather costumes may enter this category as well.